 If you have recently noticed someone wringing their hands together you might be wondering why and what it means.
 This post will try to help you to figure out why someone might be doing it and to make sense of it as it happens.

 So, what does it mean if someone wrings their hands together?
 Hand-wringing is when someone holds their hands together and rotates and rubs them.
-It signals that they are feeling some kind of stress or nervousness
+When someone wrings their hands together, it signals that they are feeling some kind of stress or nervousness in that moment.

 When trying to figure out why someone might be wringing their hands it’s actually very important to consider what their other body language signals are showing.
 It’s very possible that someone could be wringing their hands but still be feeling perfectly fine.

 Why someone might wring their hands together